A system accessible for all

 enrollees in 36 months

-More than 35,000 people signed up for our Low-Income Fare program in the first 36 months = $9.4 million in rider savings.
+More than 35,000 people signed up for income-based fare reductions in the first 36 months = $9.4 million in rider savings.

-In July 2018, TriMet launched our Low-Income Fare Program.
+In July 2018, TriMet introduced reduced fares for riders with low-incomes.
 With it, we expanded our Honored Citizen reduced fare to allow qualification based on income.
 Residents of Oregon, between the ages of 18 and 64 years old, who make up to twice the federal poverty level, can apply for the reduced fare.

 Those who qualify for our reduced fare get unlimited rides for $28 a month — a 72% discount.
 Learn more at trimet.org/lowincome.